Drugs: Adding User Reviews

 Healthline, like its competitors Drugs.com and WedMD, provides clinical drug information (i.e. info about pharmaceutical and over-the-counter drugs).
 One feature the site was lacking is the ability for users to leave or read reviews from other users about a drug.

-Initially I did competitive analysis, along with quantitative research, which involved visitors of Healthline.com filling out a survey of what they found valuable in drug reviews by their peers.
+Initially I did competitive analysis of other websites with drug reviews.
+I also performed quantitative research, which involved visitors of Healthline.com filling out a survey of what they found valuable in drug reviews by their peers.
 Next, I created a high-fidelity prototype in Invision.
 We then recruited three people for an in-person usability study.
 I moderated the sessions while my project team observed in another room.

-The study yielded minor refinements, which was then implemented into the next iteration of the design.
+The usability study yielded minor refinements, which was then implemented into the next iteration of the design.

-You can explore the design process further in the video walkthrough below.
+You can explore my design process further in the video walkthrough below.

 Here is a screenshot for the mobile breakpoint.
 User commenting was not implemented before I left Healthline, otherwise I would have been eager to share some success metrics here.